partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```{.sql include=tutorial/code/q14.sql}
 ```
 Notice the use of `"` in this query.
-The double quotes allow us to disambiquate from `date` the keyword and `"date"` the identifier.
-Also double quote specify case sensitivity for attribute lookups.
+The double quotes allow us to disambiguate from `date` the keyword and `"date"` the identifier.
+Double quotes can also specify case sensitivity for attribute lookups.

 The query returns